zhanbolatyermukhan/QazaqLanguageHandwrittenData/README.md

 # QazaqLanguageHandwrittenData

-  This repository was created for public use
+  This repository was created for public use.

   Here's a collection of Handwritten data in the Kazakh language.